tarwn/lessthandot-hugo/blogs/content/posts/2012-03-21-how-to-give-permissions-to.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/tvp.PNG?mtime=1332357761"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/tvp.PNG?mtime=1332357761" width="305" height="481" /></a>
 </div>

-That's it for this post…hopefully this will help someone else in the future
+That's it for this post...hopefully this will help someone else in the future

 See also my post [SQL Advent 2011 Day 18: Table-valued Parameters][1] for some more info about User-Defined Table Types